Breadcrumb

 Dynamic Casualties

 Some treatable injuries may rapidly become fatal, and delays in finding and assessing casualties may result in missing the window for effective LSI.
-While competitors are not expected to re-evaluate casualties for changes in status, casualties who are not evaluated within an appropriate timescale may have a change in status (for example, progression of untreated hemorrhage or airway injury).
+While competitors were not expected to re-evaluate casualties for changes in status, casualties who were not evaluated within an appropriate timescale may have had a change in status (for example, progression of untreated hemorrhage or airway injury).

 null